 Client Money Protection (CMP) is a scheme that reimburses landlords and tenants should an agent misappropriate rent or other client funds.

 A landlord's repair funds, rent, service charges and arbitration fees are all covered by CMP.
 If a tenant pays a deposit, it must be protected in a Tenancy Deposit Protection (TDP) scheme so the money is safe during that period.

 Due to the existing TDP law, the new CMP legislation only needs to cover a deposit whilst it is with the agent, i.e. before or after it’s with the TDP scheme.
 Agents who don’t handle client money, (e.g. when rent is paid directly to the landlord) will still be able to trade without CMP.

 Whilst it is compulsory for all agents handling client money to have CMP, rogue operators do still exist.
 Before handing over any money or confirming an agreement with a property agent, look for their CMP certificate and clarify with the company who provides the cover.
 Agencies must display their CMP certificate in branch and on their website.

 Our Propertymark CMP scheme is one of the approved schemes and we inspect our members' accounts annually.
 We will reimburse landlords and tenants up to a total of £15 million per year if the agent is part of our main scheme, or £35 million per year if they are part of our large corporate scheme.
 There is a maximum award of £50,000 per individual claim.
 A list of other organisations offering an approved CMP scheme can be found here.

-We ensure all our members are backed by CMP so you are your money are safeguarded.
-By using one of our members you are guaranteed to be consulting with a professional agent who will give you up-to-date advice and guidance
+Propertymark ensure all their member agencies that handle client money are backed by a government-approved CMP scheme so you and your money are safeguarded.
+By using a Propertymark member you are guaranteed to be consulting with a professional agent who will give you up-to-date advice and guidance.